-Enjoy dinner overlooking the expansive salt marsh and Back River at sunset.
+Wrap up the first day on the island by enjoying dinner overlooking the expansive salt marsh and Back River at sunset.
 Choose from an array of delicious dishes to delight even the pickiest of eaters.
-Come casually.
-Tybee’s unpretentious atmosphere means that flip flops and windswept hair are not just welcomed, they are encouraged.
+Come casually: Tybee’s unpretentious atmosphere means that flip flops and windswept hair are not just welcomed; they are encouraged.

 EXPLORE LITTLE TYBEE ISLAND

 Get a taste of Little Tybee's uninhabited beaches for a change of pace.
 Little Tybee Island, a beautiful uninhabited island just south of Tybee, is accessible only by boat.
 Secure a charter or kayak and weave through the tidal creeks on your way to the beach.
 Spot bald eagles, dolphins and indigenous birds from the boat while being cooled by the soft, salty breeze.
 While on the beach, collect giant seashells as souvenirs to remind you of Tybee.

 TOUR THE HISTORIC TYBEE ISLAND LIGHT STATION AND MUSEUM

 Dating back to 1736, Tybee's historic lighthouse is one of only seven Colonial-era light stations remaining in America.
 Climb the 178 steps to reach the top of the lighthouse for stunning views of the island and the Atlantic.
 While at the top, wave in container ships from across the globe as they enter the Savannah River on their way to one of the nation's busiest ports.